 Incest -- refers to the presence of a romantic or sexual relationship between related members of a family.
 Incest can be of an abusive nature or completely consensual and genuinely loving.
 Parent/child and sibling (especially among twins, ie: 'twincest') relationships are the most common.
 This can frequently be a squick for many people, so should be listed in the author's warnings.

 Jossed -- refers to stories or ideas, originally intended to be canonical, which have become AU only after-the-fact because the canon material continued on and went down a different path than the fanfiction author expected.
-Derived from show writer/creator Joss Whedon, who was particularly adept at changing canon with little warning (or explanation) to the fans.
+Derived from show writer/creator Joss Whedon, who was particularly adept at twisting the canon in sudden and unanticipated ways.
 Originated in the Buffy: The Vampire Slayer and Angel: The Series fandoms, but has since been procured by many other fandoms as well.
 See also: Kripked

-Kidfic -- refers to stories in which either the canon characters have been changed into children, a fic set in a time back when they were children, or stories featuring either their own children or unrelated children in a prominent role.
+Kidfic -- refers to stories featuring children in major roles.
+May be either the canon characters have been changed into children, a fic set in a time back when they were children, or stories featuring either their own children or unrelated children as a prominent character.

 Kink -- refers to an unusual element of a story that some authors and readers find especially pleasing, but which others may consider squicks.
 (Remember: what turns you on, may turn someone else off!)
-Kinks vary from mild (PG-13) to extreme (NC-17) sexual acts, so should be listed in the author's warnings.
+Kinks vary from mild (PG-13) to extreme (NC-17), often but not always consist of sexual acts, and should be listed in the author's warnings.
 See also: Squick

 Kinkmeme -- refers to generally anonymous writing fests in which memers can post story prompts or kink-requests and authors can fill them.
 Anonymity is the general default in the meme, allowing folks the opportunity to write or request kinks they may otherwise be embarrased to admit having, but of course anyone can de-anon if desired.
 While kinkmemes can generate very explicit kinks that many others may find squicky, the anonymity of the meme keeps things open and nonjudgmental.
 Also, not all kinks are actually "kinky" -- many prompts are merely concepts or ideas that a reader is interested in and not sexual at all.
 Stories written can range from tiny mini-fills to lengthy epics, Gen, Het or Slash, rated 'G' to 'NC-17'.
 No limits is pretty much the name of the game.
 See also: Challenge, Kink and/or Prompt

-Knotting -- refers to a specific kink trope of growing popularity in which at least one member of the sexual pairing possesses borderline animal-like traits such as a penis with a knot at the base that can swell to lock the male inside his partner, tying them together for a short period of time until the knot deflates.
+Knotting -- refers to a specific kink trope of growing popularity in which at least one member of the sexual pairing possesses an animal-like trait whereby the penis has a gland at the base that can swell to lock the male inside his partner during or after ejaculation, tying them together for a short period of time until the knot deflates.
 Usually seen in Omega-verse fics, bestiality fics, or stories dealing with part-animal creatures such as werewolves.
 See also: Bestiality, Kink, Omega and/or Trope

 Kripked -- refers to stories or ideas previously conceived by fans suddenly becoming canonical because the original source material coincidentally also took the same path.
 Is the lucky exact opposite of the more common happenstance of an author being "Jossed" by the canon instead.
 Derived from show writer/creator Eric Kripke, who has repeatedly managed to validate fans' assumptions and predictions either accidentally or (perhaps) deliberately, as he is known to monitor fan activity and commit fan service.
 Originated in the Supernatural fandom, but has since been procured by many other fandoms as well.
 See also: Fan Service and/or Jossed

 LoC = Letter of Comment -- refers to a quick, short message of appreciation a reader gives an author.
-See also: Feedback
+This particular term is an old one rarely seen in current fandoms.
+See also: Feedback and/or Review

 Lurker -- refers to a reader who does not comment or review a fic or post.
-Lurkers 'lurk' quietly in the background, their presence unseen and often unknown, merely passively absorbing the fandom without actively participating.
+Lurkers stay quietly in the background, their presence unseen and often unknown, merely passively absorbing the fandom without actively participating.
 Lurkers may leave anonymous reviews when able, but generally prefer to remain unobtrusively in the shadows away from any possible wank.
-See also: Feedback, Review and/or Wank
+See also: Feedback and/or Wank

 m/f = Male/Female -- refers to a heterosexual relationship involving a man and a woman.
 See also: Het